Rethinking Patch Dependence for Masked Autoencoders: CrossMAE

 \subsection{Reconstruction with Cross-Attention}

-To address the first question, our method substitutes the self-attention mechanism in the decoder blocks with cross-attention.
-Specifically, the decoder employs multi-head cross-attention where the queries are the output from previous decoder blocks (or the sum of position embedding of the masked patches and mask token for the first decoder block.)
-The keys and values are derived from the encoded features.
+To address this question, we substitute the self-attention mechanism in the decoder blocks with cross-attention, using it as a readout function to decode the latent embedding from the encoder to raw pixel values.
+Specifically, the decoder employs multi-head cross-attention where the queries are the output from previous decoder blocks (or the sum of position embedding of the masked patches and mask token for the first decoder block).
+The keys and values are from the encoded features.

 In the most basic CrossMAE, the output from the final encoder block is used as the key and value tokens for all layers of the decoder, as illustrated in Fig.~\ref{fig:method}(a).
 Further exploration in Sec.\ref{ssec:inter-block-attention} reveals that utilizing a weighted mean of selected encoder feature maps can be beneficial.
 The residual connections in each decoder block enable iterative refinement of decoded tokens as they progress through decoder blocks.